irskep/irskep.github.com/content/pages/pyglettutorial.md

     level_label = pyglet.text.Label(text="My Amazing Game",
                                     x=400, y=575, anchor_x='center')

-Notice that the second label is centered using the anchor_x attribute.
+Notice that the second label is centered using the `anchor_x` attribute.

 ### Drawing the labels

 We want pyglet to call a custom function whenever the window is drawn.
-To make that happen, we need to either subclass Window and override the on_draw() function, or use the @Window.event decorator on a function with the same name:
+To make that happen, we need to either subclass `Window` and override the `on_draw()` function, or use the `@Window.event` decorator on a function with the same
+name:

     :::python
     @game_window.event
     def on_draw():
         # draw things here

-The @game\_window.event decorator lets the Window instance know that on\_draw() is an event handler.
-The on\_draw event is fired whenever - you guessed it - the window needs to be redrawn.
-Other events include on\_mouse\_press and on\_key_press.
+The `@game_window.event` decorator lets the Window instance know that `on_draw()` is an event handler.
+The `on_draw` event is fired whenever - you guessed it - the window needs to be redrawn.
+Other events include `on_mouse_press` and `on_key_press`.

 Now we can fill the method with the functions necessary to draw our labels.
 Before we draw anything, we should clear the screen.
-After that, we can simply call each object's draw() function.
+After that, we can simply call each object's `draw()` function.

     :::python
     @game_window.event